earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/use-data-for-science/2016-12-06-floods-03-precip-discharge-data.md

 <div class='notice--success' markdown="1">

-## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
+## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning objectives
 At the end of this activity, you will be able to:

-* Describe two related drivers of a flood event.
+* Describe two related drivers of a flood event
-* Interpret plots containing time series data related to flood drivers.
+* Interpret plots containing time series data related to flood drivers

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need